Albert Shanker: Activist legacy

 On September 21, 1981, Shanker had dinner with Leon B. Applewhaite, a personal friend and one of the three members of the Federal Labor Relations Authority (FLRA).
 Applewhaite was involved in deciding whether to uphold the decertification of the Professional Air Traffic Controllers Organization for the strike they had called in August of that year.
 During the dinner, Shanker urged Applewhaite not to decertify the union, an action which plainly violated the prohibition on the ex parte contact contained in the federal Administrative Procedure Act.
 Although the contact was not ultimately found to have legal consequences, the D.C.
 Circuit Court of Appeals criticized Shanker's behavior in their review of the FLRA's decision.
 (See 685 F.2d 547.)

 In 1988, Shanker was the first to propose charter schools in the U.S. He was inspired by a visit to a public school in Cologne, Germany, in which teams of teachers had considerable control over how the school was run, and about what and how to teach.
 They stayed with each class of students for six years.
 The schools were integrated by ethnic and economic origins, and were originally intended to focus on the neediest students, drop-outs and those most likely to drop out soon.

 In 1993, Shanker turned against the charter school idea when he realized that for-profit organizations saw it as a business opportunity and were advancing an agenda of school privatization.
 Indeed, the charter schools that were finally established in the U.S. were different from Shanker's vision.
 "On average, charter schools are even more racially and economically segregated than traditional public schools," according to an opinion piece in The New York Times explaining Shanker's views.

-Opponents of the Vietnam war have criticized Shanker and other AFL-CIO leaders for supporting the war in Vietnam and other aspects of U.S. foreign policy.
+Although Shanker marched for civil rights with Martin Luther King Jr., later in his career Shanker moved politically to the right.
+He came out in proud support of the Vietnam War.